 Some Boeing 737 MAX planes may have faulty parts: FAA

 Slats are movable panels that extend along the front of the wing during takeoffs and landings to provide additional lift.
-The tracks are built into the wing.
+The tracks guide the slats and are built into the wing.

+In a statement issued after the FAA announcement, Boeing said it has not been informed of any in-service issues related to this batch of slat tracks.

+Boeing, the world's largest plane maker, said it has identified 20 737 MAX airplanes most likely to have the faulty parts and that airlines will check an additional 159 MAXs for these parts.

+Boeing said it has identified 21 737 NGs most likely to have the suspect parts and is advising airlines to check an additional 112 NGs.
+The NG is the third-generation 737 that the company began building in 1997.

-The 737 MAX was grounded globally in March following a fatal Ethiopian Airlines crash after a similar Lion Air disaster in Indonesia in October.
+The 737 MAX, Chicago-based Boeing's best selling jet, was grounded globally in March following a fatal Ethiopian Airlines crash after a similar Lion Air disaster in Indonesia in October.
 The two crashes together killed 346 people.

 The FAA said Boeing has identified groups of both 737 NG and 737 MAX airplane serial numbers on which these suspect parts may have been installed, including 32 NG and 33 MAX in the United States.
 The affected parts "may be susceptible to premature failure or cracks resulting from the improper manufacturing process," the FAA said.